AverageHelper/accountable-vue/README.md

 # Accountable

 A Vue app for managing monetary assets.
-All data is encrypted client-side and stored in a Firebase instance that you control.
+All data is encrypted client-side and stored on a server that you control.

 Note: DO NOT FORGET your ACCOUNT ID or PASSWORD.
 If you do, your data is irretrievably lost.
 You have been warned. :)